dgilleland/CPSC-1520-Workbook/src/005/ReadMe.md

 We often learn best by play.
 That's why it's so nice to have a sandbox laying around.
 In this lesson, we're going to explore two playgrounds for experimenting with JavaScript.
 The first is in your browser, and the second is using the Node environment.

+In this lesson, we're going to explore **variables**, **values** and **data types** in JavaScript.
+Along the way, we'll see how some of the *math operators* work.
+At the end, you'll have a chance to bring in any other websites you've played with in other courses and fill your sandbox with toys for future adventures!

 ## REPL in your Browser

 > "The acronym **REPL** stands for read-eval-print loop and basically provides a programmer with an interactive programming environment."